Blog Post

 April 25, 2007

 This afternoon, the House passed legislation to protect personal genetic information from discriminatory use by health insurers and employers.
 For decades, scientists have been identifying chromosomes within genes, allowing the ability to test specific genes that may trigger disease later in life.
+However, many Americans report that they forgo this testing because they fear losing their jobs or their health insurance.

 Blog Post